 Last year, I attended the annual LibreOffice Conference in Luxembourg with the help of a generous travel grant by The Document Foundation (TDF).
 It was a three-day event from the 10th to the 12th of October 2024, with an additional day for community meetup on the 9th.

-Luxembourg is a small (twice as big as Delhi) country in Western Europe.
-After going through an arduous visa process, I reached Luxembourg on the 8th of October.
+Luxembourg is a small country in Western Europe.
+It is insanely wealthy with high living standards.
+After going through an arduous visa process, I got to the country on the 8th of October.
 Upon arriving in Luxembourg, I took a bus to the city center, where my hotel — Park Inn — was located.
-All the public transport in Luxembourg was free of cost.
-It was as if I stepped in another world.
-There were separate tracks for cycling and a separate lane for buses, along with good pedestrian infrastructure.
-In addition, the streets were pretty neat and clean.
+I deboarded the bus at the Luxembourg Central station.
+Before walking towards my hotel, I stopped to click a few pictures of the beautiful station.

 Pre-conference, a day was reserved for the community meetup on the 9th of October.
 On that day, the community members introduced themselves and their contributions to the LibreOffice project.
 It acted as a brainstorming session.
-I got a lovely conference bag, which contained a T-Shirt, a pen and a few stickers.
+All the attendees got a lovely conference bag, which contained a T-Shirt, a pen and a few stickers.
 I also met my long time collaborators Mike, Sophie and Italo from the TDF, whom I had interacted only remotely till then.
 Likewise, I also met TDF’s sysadmin Guilhem, who I interacted before regarding setting up my LibreOffice mirror.

 The conference started on the 10th.
 There were 5 attendees from India, including me, while most of the attendees were from Europe.
 The talks were in English.
 One of the talks that stood out for me was about Luxchat — a chat service run by the Luxembourg government based on the Matrix protocol for the citizens of Luxembourg.
 I also liked Italo’s talk on why document formats must be freedom-respecting.
 On the first night, the conference took us to a nice dinner in a restaurant.
 It offered one more way to socialize with other attendees and explore food at the same time.